 - Whey protein concentrate

-In the list above, ingredients at the top make up most of the the protein blend while those at the bottom of the list make up the least.
-As can be seen, caseine and whey make up most of this blend.
+In the list above, ingredients at the top make up most of the protein blend while those at the bottom of the list make up the least.
+As can be seen, casein and whey make up most of this blend.

 |Pro Series 50 (1 scoop)||Pro Series 50 (2 scoops)||Muscle Milk (1 scoop)||Muscle Milk (2 scoops)|

-If you just look at the protein content (the last item listed in the table), two scoops of original Muscle Milk powder provides 32 grams of protein compared to 50 grams in two scoops of the Pro Series 50 formula.
-In other words, the Pro Series 50 formula provides 18 grams more protein than the original Muscle Milk per two scoops.
+If you just look at the protein content (the last item listed in the table), two scoops of original Muscle Milk powder provide 32 grams of protein compared to 50 grams in two scoops of the Pro Series 50 formula.
+In other words, the Pro Series 50 formula provides 18 grams more protein than the original version per two scoops.
 That's about 1/2 ounce more.

-Notice in the comparison table above that both versions of Muscle Milk powder contain the same number of calories.
+Both versions of Muscle Milk powder have almost the same number of calories.
 Whether one scoop or two scoops were used, the calories are 150 calories and 310 respectively for each of them.
-Again, this is assuming the products are mixed with water.

-I think they were able to keep the calories the same – while increasing the protein content – by reducing the total fat and saturated fat in the Pro Series 50 version.
-Two scoops of the Pro Series 50 powder has only 5 grams of total fat vs. 12 grams for the original Muscle Milk.
+This may have been achieved by reducing the total fat and saturated fat in the Pro Series 50 version.
+Two scoops of the Pro Series powder has only 5 grams of total fat vs. 12 grams for the original Muscle Milk.

 How Many Medium Chain Triglycerides?

 Muscle Milk has a bit more saturated fat than other protein powders I've seen.
-While saturated fat is usually thought to be bad, the use of it in Muscle Milk is sometimes justified because the saturated fat comes from Medium Chain Triglycerides (MCTs).
-These are fats that look different than other types of fat you may be familiar with.
-The body processes them differently and some research notes that MCTs may help weight loss.
+Some say this is ok because the fat comes from Medium Chain Triglycerides (MCTs).
+The body processes MCTs differently and some research notes that MCTs may help weight loss.